Rhabdophis angeli

-Rhabdophis angeli, also known commonly as Angel's keelback, is a species of keelback snake in the family Colubridae.
+Rhabdophis angeli, also known commonly as Angel's keelback, is a species of keelback snake in the subfamily Natricinae of the family Colubridae.
 The species is endemic to Vietnam.

 Etymology

 The specific name, angeli, is in honor of French herpetologist Fernand Angel.

 Geographic range

 R. angeli is found in northern Vietnam, in Thái Nguyên Province and Vĩnh Phúc Province.

 Habitat

 The preferred natural habitat of R. angeli is forest.

 Description

 R. angeli may attain a total length (including tail) of 43 cm.